-- Certification labels
+Certification labels

     Direct thermal printers use chemically treated, heat-sensitive media that darkens when applied to a thermal printhead.
 Unlike Thermal transfer printers, this kind of industrial printer have no ribbon, ink, or toner.
 Because these don't require lots of components, direct thermal printers make for easy usage.
-Because there are less parts to direct thermal printers, they're more durable and tougher than inkjet printers.
+Because there are less parts, they're more durable and tougher than inkjet printers.
 Most mobile printers - the kind you might see in a warehouse, for example - utilize direct thermal technology.

     The downside to this method is that direct thermal images that our overexposed to heat, light, or other harsh environments will darken, consequently rendering them unreadable.
 Direct thermal printing isn't intended to last a lifetime, and the readability of direct thermal printing varies on usage conditions.

     Best uses for direct thermal printing are for simple images, such as: